2012 Championship League Darts: Group 1

-Played Tuesday September 25, group 1 was won by Wes Newton who qualifies for the winners group.
+Group 1 was played on Tuesday 25 September.
+It was won by Wes Newton who qualified for the winners group.
 Andy Hamilton and James Wade were knocked out.

 Group 2

-Played Wednesday September 26, group 2 was won by Justin Pipe who qualifies for the winners group.
+Group 2 was played on Wednesday 26 September.
+It was won by Justin Pipe who qualified for the winners group.
 Mark Webster and Kevin Painter were knocked out.

 Group 3

-Played Thursday September 27, group 3 was won by Ronnie Baxter who qualifies for the winners group.
+Group 3 was played on Thursday 27 September.
+It was won by Ronnie Baxter who qualified for the winners group.
 Adrian Lewis and Gary Anderson were knocked out.

 Group 4

-Played Tuesday October 16, group 4 was won by Phil Taylor who qualifies for the winners group.
+Group 4 was played on Tuesday 16 October.
+It was won by Phil Taylor who qualified for the winners group.
 Andy Smith and Mervyn King were knocked out.

 Group 5

 Played Wednesday October 17, was won by Simon Whitlock who qualifies for the winners group.
 Colin Lloyd and Wayne Jones were knocked out.

 Group 6

-Played Thursday October 18, was won by Dave Chisnall who qualifies for the winners group.
+Group 6 was played on Thursday 18 October.
+It was won by Dave Chisnall who qualified for the winners group.
 John Part and Terry Jenkins were knocked out.